yaroslavovey/Yammy-Nyammy/README.md

 - **If you want to try this app follow these steps:**
     - Get google-services.json file following [this guide](https://firebase.google.com/docs/android/setup?hl=ru#console).
-    - Drop it at root of presentation folder.
+    - Drop it at root of the presentation folder.
     > ⠀⠀
     > ![](https://sun1-30.userapi.com/dKGoqY54DTzOFhWjXBZ53DiVMK0meVXmyR9p_A/uAQsHZ_1ZjQ.jpg)
     - Enable email & password authentication in firebase console.